Maximilianos/maxpanas.com/notes.md

 - DONE! - consolidate cache handling between frontend server and content api server
 - promisify redis cache client and use async/await for better readability
 - DONE! - add authentication when interfacing with Redis Server
 - add testing for Lua script - based on: http://ilyapimenov.com/blog/2014/09/19/lua-scripts-in-redis-within-nodejs.html
-- redis setup likely needs rearchitecting, particularly because of the operations to selectively clean up cached items when modifications are made to articles
+- redis setup likely needs re-architecting, particularly because of the operations to selectively clean up cached items when modifications are made to articles
 - setup
   - DONE! - cache must **only** be populated if the response has _no_ errors